Home Vancouver Events Calendar Festivals and Events in Vancouver Fort Langley May Day Parade and Fair

 Victoria Day at the Fort

-In addition to all the free events going on in town on the Victoria Day Monday, special activities also usually take place at Fort Langley at the fort.
+In addition to the free events in town on Victoria Day Monday, special activities also take place at Fort Langley National Historic Site.

 Victoria Day in Vancouver